speedyfriend67/Swifile-FileManager/README.md

 Your phone: iOS 15+ with TrollStore.

-Firstly install FPC (Free Pascal Compiler) with Homebrew to make a cross compiler for iOS with the provided script from [this post](https://forum.lazarus.freepascal.org/index.php?topic=66249.0).
-Make it work with your mac (Xcode version, iOS SDK version etc).
-This project defaults uses FPC installed in ~/FPC, with its configuration file is ~/.fpccfg, made by samplecfg.

 Clone this repository.
 Run [ipabuild.sh](ipabuild.sh) and you will get a tipa after that.

-Send the file to your phone (probably on macOS just use AirDrop), install with TrollStore.
+Send the file to your phone (probably on macOS just use AirDrop), install with TrollStore(1 or 2).

 Or you can setup Theos and run: